Improving Health Care & Wellness in Wilson, NC

 Priority Consideration

-Priority consideration may be given to eligible organizations who implement evidence-based program models identified as having significant outcomes in the four focus areas.
-Examples of these programs may be found at the Office of Adolescent Health or Resource Center for Adolescent Pregnancy Prevention.
+• Eligible organizations who implement evidence-based program models identified as having significant outcomes in the four focus areas.
+Examples of these programs may be found at the Office of Adolescent Health.

 Determining Grant Letters of Interest & Application Eligibility